Gab0/e-vchess/README.md

 ##Usage:

- 1) Use machineviewer.py to create a pool of 64 machines.<br>
+ 1) $./lampr populate 64   // creates a pool of 64 machines.<br>
- 2) Run chess_arena.py for 30k cycles or more, on a 64-tabled session.<br>
+ 2) $./lampr arena        // runs the arena.
+Let it roll for 30k cycles or more, for the resultz.<br>
- 3) Run xboard or other chess interface, loading the engine with --TOP arg to load the best machines.<br>
+ 3) $./lampr play        // To play against the engine.
+This is equivalent to:<br>
 	`$xboard --fcp 'evchess --TOP --MD <path to machinedir> --deep 4 --xdeep 2'`<br>or<br>
 	`$./evc play`<br>